 - A DOT Medical Card is required for professional drivers who operate commercial vehicles.

 - The card can be obtained from a qualified healthcare provider or medical examiner, listed on the National Registry of Certified Medical Examiners.

 - Drivers also have to show proof of physical exam completion before getting a DOT Medical Card.

-- Many states offer online registration processes which allow drivers to easily search and find certified providers near their location.
+- Many states offer online registration processes that allow drivers to search and find certified providers near their location easily.

 - For more detailed information regarding the requirements and process of obtaining a DOT Medical Card, visit your local Department of Transportation office or website.